kevinkao/led/README.md

 ### 1. Process Outage Event

 Process and aggregate outage event data.
-The system automatically groups events that occur within a 5-minute window.
+Events are automatically grouped if they occur within 60 minutes of the previous event.

 **Endpoint:** `POST /api/v1/data-process`